dror27/dk-shack/vol1/songs/en/Serenade.md

 He stopped and turned\
 \
 Then we were laughing\
-About the times that we had\
+About the times we had\
 Then we were singing\
 The very song we just heard\
 \